-If you have noticed your dog struggling to get up on the sofa or heard him groan as he rises off the floor to take his first few steps, you may be seeing the beginning stages of osteoarthritis in your dog.
-Especially if your dog is entering his senior years, ages seven and up, arthritis may quickly become a concern.
+If you have noticed your dog struggling to get up on the sofa or heard him groan as he rises off the floor to take his first few steps, you may be seeing the beginning stages of joint issues, especially if your dog is entering his senior years, aged seven and up.
 While you should always be giving your pup a daily dog digestive supplement, it may be time to also incorporate a joint supplement into his diet as well.
-Luckily arthritis in dogs is very manageable and treatable with the proper medications.

 While prescription painkillers and anti-inflammatory drugs are an option, there is a homeopathic alternative that is better in almost every way, and it goes by the name of turmeric.
-The healing benefits of turmeric in dogs, especially as they relate to arthritis, are genuinely unmatched.
-Here is everything you need to know about turmeric for dogs with arthritis.
+The healing benefits of turmeric in dogs, especially as they relate to joint issues, are genuinely unmatched.
+Here is everything you need to know about turmeric for dogs with joint issues.

 What is Turmeric?